 The new Profession Map defines the knowledge, behaviours and inherent values underpinning today’s people profession.
 It is the most effective way yet for people professionals globally to make sound decisions and embrace change in the modern world of work.

-The new Map will also provide a firm foundation for the rest of the CIPD’s work, including membership, CPD, qualifications and our employer solutions consultancy; it will support our members as they develop throughout their careers, ensuring professional membership of the CIPD remains relevant and valuable.
+The new Map provides a firm foundation for the rest of the CIPD’s work, including membership, qualifications and our employer solutions consultancy; it supports our members as they develop throughout their careers, ensuring membership of the CIPD remains relevant and valuable.

 See more FAQs below.